 - Equality impact assessment

-- Committee membership list and DOI register
+- Committee member list and Declarations of interest

 - Developing NICE guidelines: how to get involved